 But be prepared to experiment with both orientations, as you never know which might result in a classic shot.

-3. Choose the right shutter speed.
+3. Choose the right shutter speed

 To create the milky white or silky smooth water shot, you need to choose the right shutter speed carefully.
 The variance between 1/30 and 1/15 of a second could be the difference between a great shot and just a good shot.
 Here, a problem you’ll experience is too much light, which won’t allow you to use a slow enough shutter speed.
 It may necessitate using a ND gradient or a polarizing filter to reduce the light a little.
-You’ll need to experiment a to get the right speed for the scene and lighting conditions.
+You’ll need to experiment to get the right speed for the scene and lighting conditions.

-4. Use a good tripod.
+4. Use a good tripod

 A tripod is essential for water shots, as you may need extended exposure times.
 This is due mainly to using a small aperture to get maximum depth of field to maintain sharpness throughout the image.
-Coupled with this is a remote or cabled shutter release to reduce camera shake or vibration.
+Coupled this with a remote or cabled shutter release to reduce camera shake or vibration.

-5. Experiment with composition.
+5. Experiment with composition

 By this, I mean change your viewpoint, angle, and distance from the waterfall.
 How much of the waterfall do you want to include versus other features that are near to the water (e.g. moss covered rocks, trees, and other landscape features)?
 How close you can get to the water due to dangerous obstacles or water spray is another factor you’ll have to contend with.
 Once you have the composition you are happy with, be prepared to refine it by zooming in or out slightly.
 A slight variation may improve an image dramatically.